Roman86/pick-objects-using-id-index-array/README.md

 ### What

-A tiny type safe utility to sort an array of objects by a property using the values array.
+A tiny, type-safe utility to pick and order an array of objects based on a list of IDs.

 ### How